coinbase/mesh-cli/README.md

       --halt-on-reconciliation-error   Determines if block processing should halt on a reconciliation error.
-It can be beneficial to collect all reconciliation errors or silence reconciliation errors during development. (default true) -h, --help                           help for rosetta-validator
+It can be beneficial to collect all reconciliation errors or silence reconciliation errors during development. (default true) -h, --help                           help for rosetta-cli
       --log-balance-changes            log balance changes
       --log-blocks                     log processed blocks
       --log-reconciliations            log balance reconciliations